rails/tailwindcss-rails/README.md

 ### Using with PostCSS

-If you want to use PostCSS as a preprocessor, create a custom `postcss.config.js` in your project root directory, and that file will be loaded by tailwind automatically.
+If you want to use PostCSS as a preprocessor, create a custom `postcss.config.js` in your project root directory, and that file will be loaded by Tailwind automatically.

 For example, to enable nesting: